collective/sc.recipe.staticresources/README.rst

 After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

-The recipe is responsible to:
+The recipe is responsible for:

-a.
-Create webpack folder structure, if not exists
+* creating the webpack folder structure, if none exists
-b.
-Create one script to access webpack environment to handle more complex scenarios.
+* creating the script to access webpack environment to handle more complex scenarios
-c.
-Create all scripts listed in webpack/package.json scripts entries.
+* create all scripts listed in webpack/package.json scripts entries.

-Configuration Options
+Configuration options
 ---------------------

 name (required)